A54-Dev-Team-3/Smart-Garage/README.md

 update-database
 ```

 <p>4.
 Now you are good to go.
 All users who register have passwords same as username.
-Example username = "test" password = "test".
+Example username = "admin" password = "admin".
 Here is a list of all predefined users, their passwords and their roles:</p>

 | User | Password | Role |
 | ------------- | ------------- | ------------- |